 - 2 tablespoons sunflower seeds

-- Option 1 -Stovetop: Heat a stainless steel or cast iron skillet over medium heat until hot, then add enough tempeh slices to fill the pan in one layer.
+- Option 1 -Stovetop: Heat a stainless steel or cast iron skillet over medium heat until hot, then add the chopped tempeh bacon, filling the pan in one layer.
 After 3 minutes, check them and if browned, flip them over to cook the other side for another 3 minutes.
 Once browned, set aside to cool.

-- Option 2 -Air fryer: Place the tempeh bacon slices onto an air fryer tray in one layer and air fry them for 5 minutes, or until they are lightly browned.
+- Option 2 -Air fryer: Place the chopped tempeh bacon onto an air fryer tray in one layer and air fry them for 5 minutes at 400 degrees, or until they are lightly browned.

 - Place the spinach in a large bowl, then add the sliced onion.
 Pour the balsamic over the top, then toss to coat.

-- Chop the tempeh into small pieces.
-Spread the bits evenly over the salad, then sprinkle the nutritional yeast and crushed reds evenly over the top.
+- Spread the bits evenly over the salad, then sprinkle the nutritional yeast and crushed reds evenly over the top.
 Add salt & pepper to taste, then serve.